 - FHA loan: If you can’t get a conventional loan, either because your down payment is too small or your credit isn’t top-notch, you may still qualify for a loan insured by the Federal Housing Administration.
 An FHA loan takes 45 to 60 days to close.

 - Rural Development loan: RD loans, issued through the United States Department of Agriculture (USDA), are available for people with limited incomes who live in rural or suburban communities.
 RD loans require additional paperwork and can take up to 60 days to close.

 - VA loan: Only veterans, members of the National Guard, reservists, and active-duty members qualify for home loans issued through the Veterans Administration.
 Similar to RD and FHA loans, VA loans require additional paperwork, which can push the closing out to 60 days.

-Unanticipated factors may delay a closing.
+Unanticipated factors may delay your expected timeline.

-While most home buying transactions go off without a glitch, thanks to real estate agents who work with lenders, appraisers, title insurance agents, and inspectors to ensure everything gets done, unforeseen situations can arise and derail a closing.
+While most home-buying transactions go off without a glitch, thanks to real estate agents who work with lenders, appraisers, title insurance agents, and inspectors to ensure everything gets done, unforeseen situations can arise and derail a closing.
 Complications, such as discovering a lien against the property, problems with the title, or agreed-upon repairs not being completed, can delay a closing until the issues have been cleared up.

 As long as you’re buying a house that’s listed with a real estate agency and you’re working with an agent that represents your interests, there shouldn’t be any delays.
 Agents are experienced in keeping all the steps in the home-buying process on schedule.